ArneWouters/CS-E4580/CP/README.md

 # CP - correlated pairs
 ## CP1
-Implement a simple sequential baseline solution.
+Implement a simple **sequential** baseline solution.
 Do not try to use any form of parallelism yet;
 try to make it work correctly first.
-Please do all arithmetic with double-precision floating point numbers.
+Please do all arithmetic with **double-precision** floating point numbers.

 ## CP2a
+Parallelize your solution to CP1 by exploiting **instruction-level parallelism**.
+Make sure that the performance-critical operations are pipelined efficiently.
+Do not use any other form of parallelism yet in this exercise.
+Please do all arithmetic with **double-precision** floating point numbers.

 ## CP2b
 ## CP2c
 ## CP3a